 There is this photo studio in downtown Fairbanks that specializes in event photos.
-Everything that happens in town from the Yukon Quest start to the Indian Olympics, Winter Games, Tanana Chief Conference, Equinox marathon to weddings and other family events.
+Everything that happens in town from the Yukon Quest start to the Indian Olympics, Ice Classics, Winter Games, Tanana Chief Conference, Equinox marathon to weddings and other family events.
 In the display of this wide range of photography, there is also a photo from a typical Alaska outdoor wedding.

-The photo shows the bride and groom walking hand in hand in a beautiful full length lace white lace wedding dress and a tux, respectively.
+The photo shows the bride and groom walking hand in hand in a beautiful full length white lace wedding dress and a tux, respectively.
 The freshly married groom carries the flowers, and his wife holds her Xtra-tuf boots in her hands.
 To reach the outdoor wedding place with great view the bride had no other choice than wearing these rubber boots.

 Here I wore my pleated leather skirt with my polka dot blouse for an all black and white office look.
 I added a thin Chanel belt to define the waist.
 For the commute to work I wore my tailored black-purple-white tweed blazer and a long silk scarf tied as a bow for a pop of color.
-I added my neutral beige Jaeger bag so the scarf is gets all the attention.
+I added my neutral beige Jaeger bag so the scarf gets all the attention.

 Get the inspirations, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.